anbox-cloud/discourse-docs/tutorial/installing-appliance.md

 reboot-needed: false
 ```

-The entire deployment process will take 10-15 minutes depending on selected hardware and network conditions.
+The entire deployment process will take 10-15 minutes, depending on the selected hardware and the network conditions.

 <a name="register"></a>
 ## Register with the dashboard